jshvn/jshvn/README.md

 I'm a machine learning engineer with experience developing and deploying models for a variety of applications at web scale.
 I specialize in revenue optimization, user engagement, and personalization.

-I love to travel and have lived nomadically for the past year and a half.
+I love to travel and have lived nomadically for the past two years.
 I currently live in Seattle.

 See my [website](https://josh.ws) for contact info.